Game On, Girl! is a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!

 - 1. Game On, Girl!
 Middle School: A 10-week, after-school program for middle school girls to learn to enjoy a wide variety of sports and physical activities, fuel their bodies for success, and be effective leaders in their communities.

 - 2. Girls with Goals Leadership Academy: A year-long fellowship for 20 high school girls to develop leadership skills by advocating for more opportunities for adolescent girls to engage in sports and physical activity.
+Click here to complete the 2018-19 Application Packet!

 - 3. Game On, Girl!
 Summer Summit: A summer camp for middle and high school girls to explore traditional and nontraditional sports and physical activities, while being mentored by female athletes in a fun, unique setting.
+Registration is LIVE – space is limited, sign up today!

 Learn more about Game On, Girl! here: